 ZURICH (AP) – FIFA President Sepp Blatter has defended his role in a World Cup kickbacks scandal, in which former boss Joao Havelange took millions of dollars in payments from marketing deals.

-FIFA published a Swiss prosecutor's report Wednesday confirming Havelange's role in the scandal.
+FIFA published a Swiss prosecutor's report on Wednesday confirming Havelange's role in the scandal.
 Blatter was FIFA's top administrator for 17 years during Havelange's FIFA presidency.

 Asked if he knew that Havelange took kickbacks from disgraced marketing agency ISL, Blatter says ''commission'' payments were legal in the 1990s.